makerdao/community/governance/votes/Executive vote - June 4, 2021.md

 - USDC-A
 - USDC-B
 - TUSD-A
-- USDT-A
 - PAXUSD-A
 - GUSD-A
 - PSM-USDC-A
 - UNIV2DAIUSDC-A
+- USDT-A

 ### Increase Global Debt Ceiling

 Due to the recent issue in which the Global Debt Ceiling limited usage of the Maker Protocol for a number of days, the Protocol Engineering Core Unit has proposed increasing the Global Debt Ceiling in this forum [post](https://forum.makerdao.com/t/propose-to-raise-the-global-debt-ceiling/8516).

+Typically, the Global Debt Ceiling is the sum of all available Debt Ceilings.
+To alleviate the recent issue, this measure proposes adding a fixed amount of 500 million DAI to the sum of the debt ceilings.

 The Global Debt Ceiling will be increased by 500 million DAI if this executive proposal passes.

 ## Review